-The Oscar control system is a customizable, integrated biological process control software and hardware system that is used with Xylem’s treatment equipment to help plants meet their desired performance and operating budget.
+The OSCAR control system is a customizable, integrated biological process control software and hardware system that is used with Xylem’s treatment equipment to help plants meet their desired performance and operating budget.

 The system provides:

-- Dynamic adaptability to changing conditions to optimize contaminant removal for the best effluent quality possible;
+• Dynamic adaptability to changing conditions to optimize contaminant removal for the best effluent quality possible.

-- An operator-friendly intuitive user interface and remote accessibility bolstered by transparent real-time monitoring and quickly available electronic help features built into the HMI.
+• A critical operator friendly intuitive user interface and remote accessibility bolstered by transparent real-time monitoring and quickly available electronic help features built into the HMI.

-The Oscar control system enhances standard features of an HMI to provide remote monitoring that keeps CCWSA workers efficient.
-This enhancement allows them to send information to a central facility, where a secure viewer program allows users to adjust process control set points and monitor tank levels, oxygen levels, flow rates, alarms and more.
+The OSCAR control system enhances standard features of an HMI to provide remote monitoring that keeps CCWSA workers efficient.
+This enhancement allows them to send information to a central facility where a secure viewer program allows users to adjust process control setpoints and monitor tank levels, oxygen levels, flow rates, alarms, and more.

-- Documentation and manuals for simple troubleshooting and optimization;
+• Documentation and manuals for simple troubleshooting and optimization.

-- Maintenance health dashboards that track core equipment and ensure timely maintenance.
+• Maintenance health dashboards that track core equipment and ensure timely maintenance.

 OSCAR has quickly become a critical partner in optimization of the CCWSA plant.
 Simply put, plant personnel are now able to monitor and adjust plant operation remotely when not at the plant through the use of a computer, tablet, or mobile phone.
 In addition, operators have begun testing experimental process methods to increase flexibility, confident that with their new system no issues will occur.